Baldwin (apple)

 The Baldwin apple is a bright red winter apple, very good in quality, and easily shipped.
-It was for many years the most popular apple in New England, New York, and for export from the United States of America.
+During the nineteenth century, it the most popular apple in New England.
 No apple in the vicinity of Boston was so popular as Baldwin.
-It has also been known as 'Calville Butter', 'Felch', 'Late Baldwin', 'Pecker', 'Red Baldwin's Pippin', 'Steele's Red Winter', and 'Woodpecker'.
+It has also been known as Calville Butter, Felch, Late Baldwin, Pecker, Red Baldwin's Pippin, Steele's Red Winter, and Woodpecker.

 The Baldwin was one of four apples honored by the United States Postal Service in a 2013 set of four 33¢ stamps commemorating historic strains, joined by Northern Spy, Golden Delicious, and Granny Smith.